dedol/WLED-Controller/readme.md

 ## How to buy
-You will be able to order WLED Controller after **1 Nov 2022**.
+You will be able to order WLED Controller after **1 Dec 2022**.
 The purchase link will be on this page.